 with $\Psi \approx 1$ for small contact angles.
 Notably, in this regime, the diffusion-limited evaporation profile closely resembles that of reaction-limited evaporation for high-volatility liquids (i.e., small evaporation resistance or low $K$-values).
 In the following, we investigate the diffusion-limited evaporation regime ($K=0.031\approx0$) and the reaction-limited evaporation regime ($K=10$) with the evaporation flux given in Eq.~\ref{Reaction_limited}.

-In the diffusion-limited regime, the vapor fields of neighboring droplets overlap, leading to a \textit{shielding effect} that reduces the local evaporation rate.
-The resulting \textit{local evaporative flux} from the $j$-th droplet is expressed as~\cite{Wray2021}
+In the diffusion-limited regime, the vapor fields of neighboring droplets overlap, leading to a \textit{shielding effect} that reduces the local evaporation rate. \revisedtext{For two identical adjacent droplets} the resulting \textit{local evaporative flux} is expressed as~\cite{Wray2021}

-where $r$ is the radial coordinate from the center of the $k$-th droplet, $\xi$ the azimuthal angle measured from the axis connecting the droplet centers, and $F$ a shielding factor that quantifies the reduction of the evaporation flux due to the presence of a neighboring droplet.
-For two identical droplets of base radius $a$ separated by a center-to-center distance $b$, the shielding factor $F$ takes the analytical form~\cite{Wray2021}
+where $r$ is the radial coordinate from the center, $\xi$ the azimuthal angle measured from the axis connecting the droplet centers, \revisedtext{$a$ is the base radius, and $b$ the center-center-distance between the droplets.
+The shielding factor $M$ quantifies the reduction of the evaporation flux due to the neighboring droplet and takes the analytical form~\cite{Wray2021}}